confortiantonio/artemis-test-case-2022-04/README.md

 ## TEST CASE FILTERS

-The test case LVQ uses the address name SELECTOR showen in the broker configuration above.
+In this test case the producer sends a single message with key 0 and n messages with key 1 to the address SELECTOR.

 ### STEP 1
 - Start producer  ./push-srv-proton-prd.sh